mayumayara/mayumayara/README.md

 # Hi, I'm May! ✌

-- 💼 I'm a TEACHER of English and Portuguese.
+- 💼 I'm a teacher of English and Portuguese.
-- 💻 I'm a software developer JUST AS A HOBBIE.
+- 💻 I'm a software developer just as a hobby.
 - 🎓 Postgraduate Degree in Pedagogy: Early Childhood Education, at Anhanguera - 2025
 - 🎓 B.A. in Languages Undergraduate Degree, at Catholic University of Brasilia (UCB) - 2020